Please read the manual before play:

 4. No previously published material, please.
 New work only.

-6. We will respond to submissions as quickly as we can manage.
-Please be patient.
-We try—though we are human, and we are busy, and there are few of us, and we like to eat and sleep sometimes and play with dogs.
+7. We will respond to submissions as quickly as we can manage.
+We appreciate your patience.
+We try our best, but we are human, and we are busy, and there are few of us, and we do this just for the love of it, and sometimes we are playing video games when we could be working on this.
+You know what that's like, right?

 (Note: This category is for creative nonfiction.
 If your work is more of an article or column, maybe opinion-based and/or argumentative, please consider using the Airship category to submit it to our blog.)

-Feel free to submit either a completed column or a pitch in the form of an attached document, or pitch us via the "cover letter" text box.
+Feel free to submit either a completed work as an attached Word doc or just a pitch in the "cover letter" text box.